openkfw/rmmv/website/docs/chapter-03-project-cycle.md

 b) Project concept: Propose an RMMV Approach (mix of institutional approaches, technical tool types and data sources):
 � Design of a monitorable project: The consultant is to design the project in such manner as to allow cost-effective project monitoring.
 This is true for all FC projects, but even more so in remote contexts.
 Depending on the situation, this can mean for instance that the geographic spread of the measures must be limited to keep monitoring cost acceptable, or that individual project measures have to be similar in terms of design, scale, and implementation mode.
 If a project finances infrastructure measures of very different funding volumes, this would require different monitoring concepts, which become all the more difficult to organize if monitoring can only be done remotely.
 � Development of the mix of institutional RMMV approaches, tool types and data sources as part of the project concept: The consultant is to propose an appropriate mix for project appraisal, implemen- tation, monitoring project progress and use of funds, outcome and impact monitoring, and verification of progress and completion as well as ex-post evaluation by KfW.
 Furthermore, the consultant is to outline how the RMMV approach will be prepared and implemented.
 This includes defining responsibilities, contractual relations, tool types and data sources to be used and outlining the implications in terms of cost and duration.
 If software is to be used, the consultant must consider whether open-source software will be required within the ToR for the project implementation or not.
 Especially for projects with high or substantial E&S risks, the consultant is to propose how RMMV approaches, tool types and data sources will be used for managing those risks adequately.
-� If the RMMV approach includes a (Remote) Management Information System, a Maintenance Management System, a Geographic Information System or similar complex software, the Feasibility Study must already outlined recommendations regarding their ownership type:
-> A general statement that open-source software is always better than proprietary is not true.
-However, open-source software has greater potential for long-term sustainable use because there are no license fees involved.
-> The selection of the appropriate software type is determined based on the objectives and the circum- stances of the project.
+� If the RMMV approach includes a (Remote) Management Information System, a Maintenance Management System, a Geographic Information System or similar complex software, the Feasibility Study must already outlined recommendations regarding their ownership type: > A general statement that open-source software is always better than proprietary is not true.
+However, open-source software has greater potential for long-term sustainable use because there are no license fees involved. > The selection of the appropriate software type is determined based on the objectives and the circum- stances of the project.
 Who will be the user(s) of the software?
 Should the software be used by the local authorities after the project ends?
 Do additional capacity-building measures have to be taken to ensure its continued use?
 What would be the most cost-effective option?
 Can the software be reused or repli- cated for other projects with little adaptation?
 Is the required local expertise on hand for operating and maintaining the proprietary or open-source solution?
-Considering these exemplary and other questions, the choice becomes clear; see also, > Section 2.2.2 The Use of Open-Source vs Proprietary Software.
-> The Feasibility Study should make a recommendation regarding whether use of open-source software is to be a requirement.
-If this is the case, KfW PMs need to ensure that this is included in the Separate Agreement with the PEA, in the Terms of Reference for the Implementation Consultant and/or the soft- ware developer, > Cases A, B, C in the Fact Sheet (Remote) Management Information Systems.
+Considering these exemplary and other questions, the choice becomes clear; see also, > Section 2.2.2 The Use of Open-Source vs Proprietary Software. > The Feasibility Study should make a recommendation regarding whether use of open-source software is to be a requirement.
+If this is the case, KfW PMs need to ensure that this is included in the Separate Agreement with the PEA, in the Terms of Reference for the Implementation Consultant and/or the software developer, > Cases A, B, C in the Fact Sheet (Remote) Management Information Systems.
 � The concept must include recommendations for data-sharing agreements between the PEA, KfW and potentially other project stakeholders, on privacy and rights of use aspects and regarding a strategy for the security of collected data and information, > Section 2.3 Legal and Regulatory Conditions and Recommendations.
 � Requests for Proposals should emphasize that consultants are to propose a RMMV concept that is context-specific as part of their technical offer.

-c)
-Analysis of RMMV-specific risks to project success in fragile environments:
+c) Analysis of RMMV-specific risks to project success in fragile environments:
 � Analysis of potential implementation risks due to the security context.
 The consultant is to assess the risk that lack of access and the difficult security situation may endanger the implementation of the project.
 If adequate monitoring cannot be ensured, it may be necessary to stop project preparation and evaluate whether the project is unfeasible.
 � Analysis of access risks and contingency plans to mitigate them.
 In fragile contexts, access to project sites is usually fluid and projects need to be able to adapt.
 This may require contingency plans for the project concept (e.g., shift to a different region) and for the monitoring (e.g., assigning another stake- holder for monitoring if one stakeholder loses access).
 � Analysis of environmental and social and specifically do-no-harm risks: environmental, social and do-no-harm risks of the proposed RMMV approach, including increased risks of biased reporting due to inadequate use of technical tools or unqualified local project staff, which need to be assessed and mini- mized through recommended mitigation measures.